Black Friday: Save 60% for life on LivePlan Premium

 Using software for forecasting has big advantages because it makes it easy to explore different scenarios.
 Seeing what impact customer payments will have on your cash flow is as simple as moving a slider.
 No complex calculations required.

 The other key benefit is integration with your accounting software.
-Once you connect to QuickBooks or Xero, a tool like LivePlan can instantly compare your forecasts to your actual results to see if you’re on track to meet your goals.
+Once you connect to QuickBooks or Xero, a cash flow forecasting tool like LivePlan can instantly compare your forecasts to your actual results to see if you’re on track to meet your goals.

 Both forecasts are only useful if you revisit them regularly